 Article V: Elections

 Section 1: All student members may nominate and vote in an election.
-The timeline for election of the Officers will be: The 3rd meeting of each fall semester
+The timeline for election of the Officers will be: The 3rd meeting to the end of last meeting of each spring semester the election process should finish the setup of an Executive Committee to run through the next year.

 Article VI: Election Procedures

-Section 1: The Club Advisor shall work with the Leadership Team in coordinating campus activities, meetings, community service projects and other functions to ensure that objectives are achieved.
+Section 1: The Club Advisor shall work with the Executive Committee in coordinating campus activities, meetings, community service projects and other functions to ensure that objectives are achieved.

 Section 2: Method of Nomination: Any active member can nominate a student to candidacy, or may nominate himself/herself.
 All nominated individuals must formally accept their nomination either verbally (at a general meeting of the organization) or in writing.
 Each position within the Leadership Team shall be voted upon separately.